VinodKumar-1729/ComputerNetworking_Notes/3_PhysicalLayer/1_PhysicalLayer.md

   - Protocols for industrial and embedded systems.
 - **Universal Serial Bus (USB)**:
   - Standard for connecting peripheral devices.
+- **Zigbee**:
+  - Low-power wireless protocol for IoT devices.
+- **Fiber Channel**:
+  - High-speed network technology for data storage.

 ### Additional Notes:
 - The physical layer is categorized as a **hardware layer**, emphasizing its role in establishing physical connections.
 - It is fundamental for data encoding, transmission, and reception in a network.
+- Advances in physical layer technologies, such as 5G and optical fiber systems, continue to improve speed, reliability, and efficiency.
 - Understanding physical layer protocols and topologies is critical for designing efficient and reliable networks.